 Lastly, even if you build the perfect Death Knight it won’t guarantee victory if the rest of your party isn’t up to snuff.
 This build won’t carry your whole team through, so be sure to research other builds for other roles and make sure each one is the very best they can be.

+If you enjoyed this Build I highly recommend you check out the Eternal Warrior Build Guide, as it is an improved version of this one.
 Be sure to check out our other Build Guides!
 Good luck Sourcerers, Rivellon is counting on you!